rajivtitus/focus-mobile/README.md

 ## Introduction

-Pomodoro app to focus on tasks
+Pomodoro app developed using React Native to focus on tasks

 ## Setup